ivoderuever/adrr/README.md

-# adrr
+# Adrr
-**The chrome extension to auto fill addresses on certain sites in multiple languages.**
+**A Chrome extension to auto-fill addresses on specific websites in multiple languages.**

-## Chrome instalation
+## Chrome Installation

-You go to ``chrome://extensions/`` There you enable developer mode in the top right corner.
-You extract the zip with the 2 files somewhere you can find it.
-After that you click in the top left a button called "Load unpacked" and select the folder.
-And it should be added and working.
+1. Open Chrome and go to `chrome://extensions/`.
+2. Enable **Developer mode** in the top-right corner.
+3. Extract the ZIP file containing the extension files to a folder you can easily find.
+4. Click the **"Load unpacked"** button in the top-left corner of the page.
+5. Select the extracted folder.

+Your extension should now be added and ready to use!